Rajpratik71/linux-manPages/dmesg.md

 DESCRIPTION
        dmesg is used to examine or control the kernel ring buffer.

        The default action is to display all messages from the kernel ring buffer.

 OPTIONS
-       The --clear, --read-clear,  --console-on,  --console-off,  and  --con‐ sole-level options are mutually exclusive.
+       The --clear, --read-clear, --console-on, --console-off, and --console-level options are mutually exclusive.

        -C, --clear
               Clear the ring buffer.